Zilliqa/ZRC/reference/style-guide.md

 ### Abstract Data Types (ADT)

-- ADT names should be in PascalCase.
+- ADT names should be in PascalCase

-- Note: The checker currently checks if the error is capitalised, but it does not check for PascalCase
+> **NOTE:** The checker currently checks if the error is capitalised, but it does not check for PascalCase

 Example:
 ```ocaml